huijing/huijing.github.io/_posts/2016-03-31-the-one-on-the-cutting-edge.md

 ### Flexbox

 This site is not complicated.
 I could probably get away with almost no layout at all, but some things still need to fall in line.
 Might as well throw in some flexbox, right?
-TL:DR is, flexbox plus media queries = win! <span class="emoji">&#x1F60E;</span>
+TL:DR is, flexbox plus media queries = win! <span class="emoji" role="img" tabindex="0" aria-label="smiling face with sunglasses">&#x1F60E;</span>

 <figure>
     <figcaption>Look at those beautiful faces.</figcaption>